Khanh27/Simple-Shaders/README.md

 Uses the **depth buffer** to detect edges in the scene, creating a glowing or outlined silhouette effect.
 Ideal for stylized visuals or highlighting objects.

-- Based on depth discontinuity (difference in depth between neighboring pixels)
+- Based on Sobel Filter to find edges
 - Can be combined with glow effects or colors for a "neon wireframe" look

 **Preview:**